ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 `Funding Transaction Output` is the current funding transaction output of the sidepool.
-It is composed of 32 bytes of the funding traansaction ID, and 2 bytes, a big-endian 16-bit number specifying the output index of the funding transaction output, for a total of 34 bytes.
+It is composed of 32 bytes of the funding transaction ID, and 2 bytes, a big-endian 16-bit number specifying the output index of the funding transaction output, for a total of 34 bytes.